-This country-specific Q&A provides an overview to Employment & Labour Law laws and regulations that may occur in Argentina.
+This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Argentina.

 Does an employer need a reason in order to lawfully terminate an employment relationship?
 If so, describe what reasons are lawful?

 No, except in the case of discrimination and in the case of union representatives (whereby an employee may demand to be reinstated), employers are legally entitled to terminate any employment relationship at any time without any cause, and pay a statutory severance package set forth in the Employment Contract Law (“ECL”).
 Employers can only terminate employment relationships without having to pay severance when they have just cause to terminate the employee.
 Employers will have just cause when an employee commits an offense so serious that it is impossible to continue with the employment relationship.
 The definition of what constitutes a just cause is not clearly defined on the ECL so a case by case analysis must be conducted.
 However, the courts usually require employers to act with caution and to evidence that they attempted, whenever possible, to preserve the relationship by taking prior measures, such as disciplinary measures, in order to correct the improper behavior.

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?